nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 * If you wish to use a forward slash `/` in any parameters, enclose them in whitespaces or use <code>&#92;</code>
   instead.
     * Example: `Bought on / off switch` or `Bought on\off switch` as a description
-* You need not include any currency symbols, and monetary values are in at most 2 decimal places.
+* You should not include any currency symbols, and monetary values are in at most 2 decimal places.
 * Commas should be removed from monetary values provided.
 E.g. `10,000` will not be a valid input.
 * You may provide duplicate entries such as when you have two family members with the same name.
 PlanITarium will track each of them as separate entries via indexing.